Modelling the Guaranteed Income Supplement (GIS)

 Back to top

-Example B: A single individual with both employment and self-employment income
+Example B: With both employment and self-employment income

 When calculating the GIS clawback, the first $5,000 employment or self-employment income has no bearing.
 On the next $10,000 of employment or self-employment income, there is only half the normal rate of clawback.
 This example will provide an illustration.